AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 #### Reproducing the data with other HPC infrastructure

 The documentation here focuses on demonstrating how the calculations were done using SLURM batch job system at CSC Finland.
-However, it is certainly possible to use any HPC computing infrastructure that supports SLURM (Simple Linux Utility for Resource Management System), and it possible to set it up for example in Amazon Web Services (see [documentation here](https://aws.amazon.com/blogs/compute/deploying-a-burstable-and-event-driven-hpc-cluster-on-aws-using-slurm-part-1/)).
+However, it is certainly possible to use any HPC (High Performance Computing) infrastructure that supports SLURM (Simple Linux Utility for Resource Management System), and it possible to set it up for example in Amazon Web Services (see [documentation here](https://aws.amazon.com/blogs/compute/deploying-a-burstable-and-event-driven-hpc-cluster-on-aws-using-slurm-part-1/)).